Grate-Oracle-Lewot/GrateCrystal/README.md

 # Why no Nuzlocke mode?

-The thing is, there are many types of challenge runs, and I don't want to restrict the player in one specific way when they might prefer a different ruleset.
-Add to that the possibility of softlocks and lack of room in the options menu, and it's just not something I'm comfortable doing.
+The thing is, there are many variations, and it would be confusing and tedious to account for them all.
+Can you catch two of the same species?
+Does catching different members of the same evolutionary line count as catching the same species?
+What if you caught an earlier stage and then evolved it before encountering that evolved stage in the wild?
+What if you're doing a monotype run, so only encounters of that type are catchable?
+What if you're doing a run based on something more obscure like color?
+Do you want to make exceptions for shinies?
+What if no viable encounters can learn a necessary HM move?
+It just seems better to let the player handle all of that stuff.

 # How come turning off battle items doesn't stop the computer from using them?